Japan to reopen to mass tourism in October

 “Finally, Japan will reopen the border,” the tweet said.
 “Visa waiver is back, no daily limit and free individual visits.”

-“We will lift the ceiling of the number of entrants into Japan, lift the ban on individual travel and lift the ban over visa-less travel,” Prime Minister Fumio Kishida said Thursday at a news conference in New York City, where he was attending the UN General Assembly meeting.
+“We will lift the ceiling of the number of entrants into Japan, lift the ban on individual travel and lift the ban over visa-less travel,” Prime Minister Fumio Kishida said Thursday at a news conference in New York City, where he was attending the United Nations General Assembly meeting.

 Elaborating on the lifting of restrictions, Kishida said that “on the same day, we plan to launch a campaign to offer domestic travel discounts and event discounts to residents of Japan and hope that many citizens will take advantage of the offer to support the hotel, travel and entertainment sectors that have suffered enormous blows during the pandemic.”